DroidsOnRoids/jspoon/README.md

 * Any class with  default contructor
 * `List` of supported type

-It can be also used with a class.
-Then you don't need to annotate every field of its type.
+It can also be used with a class, then you don't need to annotate every field inside it.

 ### Attributes
 By default, the HTML's `textContent` value is used on Strings, Dates and numbers.
 It is possible to use an attribute by setting an `attr` parameter in the `@Selector` annotation.
 You can also use `html` (or `innerHtml`) and `outerHtml`.